Joël Drommel

-Joël Drommel (born 16 November 1996) is a Dutch professional footballer who plays as a goalkeeper for side Sparta Rotterdam on loan from PSV.
+Joël Drommel (born 16 November 1996) is a Dutch professional footballer who plays as a goalkeeper for club Twente.

 Club career

 Drommel used to play as a midfielder, but turned goalkeeper before joining the Almere City youth set-up.
 He then had a season with IJsselmeervogels, before joining FC Twente in 2014.
 He made his Eredivisie debut on 12 September 2015 against AFC Ajax in a 2–2 draw.

 In the 2019–20 and 2020–21 seasons, he appeared in all but one KNVB Cup match.
 In March 2021, Twente triggered a one-year option in contract.
 Shortly afterwards, Drommel was sold to PSV for €3.5 million, signing a five-year contract effective from the 2021–22 season.

+Drommel played a major role in PSV's 2022–23 KNVB Cup campaign, featuring in all five cup matches and saving Edson Álvarez's penalty in PSV's penalty shoot-out win over Ajax in the final.

-In 2025, Drommel was sent out to a season-long loan at fellow Eredivisie side Sparta Rotterdam.
+In 2025, Drommel was sent out on a season-long loan to fellow Eredivisie side Sparta Rotterdam.
+During his season in Rotterdam, he kept a league-high eleven clean sheets, earning himself a place in ESPN's Eredivisie Team of the Season.

+Drommel departed PSV and returned to Twente in the summer of 2026, signing a four-year contract at the Grolsch Veste.

 International career

 Drommel was called up to the senior Netherlands squad in November 2020.